autowarefoundation/autoware_core_universe_prototype/CONTRIBUTING.md

 Copyright [first year of contribution] [company name]
 ```

-Please let us know if your legal department has a special request for the copyright notation.
+Let us know if your legal department has a special request for the copyright notation.

 Currently, the old formats explained [here](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/blob/87c5e5880a18068116dd886ad56e1bfc29e694c4/CONTRIBUTING.md) are also acceptable.
-Those old formats can be replaced by this new format if the original authors agree,
+Those old formats can be replaced by this new format if the original authors agree.
-please note that we won't write their copyrights to the `NOTICE` file unless they agree with the new format.
+Note that we won't write their copyrights to the `NOTICE` file unless they agree with the new format.

 References: